 - Locate resources for the continued support of their development as writers; and

 - Develop credibility by using appropriate language and diction, by effectively incorporating source material, and by portraying ideas in clear and clean prose.

 Major assignments: You will complete four formal writing projects, each approximately 5-8 pages long.
-Together, these four essays account for 70% of your grade.
+Together, these four essays account for the majority of your grade.

-You will write on social and political topics which mirror those we’ll be reading about and discussing as a group.
-These topics include food, technology, political polarization, gender, and higher education.
+You will write genres about social and political topics which mirror those we’ll be reading about and discussing as a group.
+These topics include food, technology, identity, and higher education.